 Inside the iPhone 8 Plus is the new A11 Bionic processor.
 This features a six-core design - two of which are performance cores - that make the phone speedier (by a purported 25 per cent) compared to the A10 Fusion chip found in the iPhone 7 and 7 Plus.
 In simple real-world terms that means the 8 Plus is a fast phone that can handle everything you throw at it.

-In our time with the phone we've been more than impressed.
-Opening apps, playing with AR demos and an array of games has all run smoothly and loaded quickly.
+Having used this phone now as a daily device for more than 6 months, we've been more than impressed.
+Opening apps, playing with AR demos and an array of games has all run smoothly and loaded quickly and consistently for the entire time we've used it.
 Such gaming capability is no doubt thanks to a new gaming processor, implemented to handle the gaming and augmented reality (AR and ARKit) side of things.
 It claims a 30 per cent boost in graphics performance than the previous generation in the iPhone 7 models.

 Importantly, the iPhone 8 Plus has the same hardware as the iPhone X, meaning performance of the two devices is solely down to feature differences.
 The core experience is one and the same.